apache/sis/netbeans-project/README.md

 ### GeoAPI 3.1/4.0 development branches
-If developing on the `geoapi-3.1` or `geoapi-4.0` branch instead of `master`, then `gradle compileJava` should be executed on the command-line before to open the NetBeans project, in order to install the right GeoAPI development snapshot.
-This step is not necessary if developing on the `master` branch.
+If developing on the `geoapi-3.1` or `geoapi-4.0` branch instead of `main`, then `gradle compileJava` should be executed on the command-line before to open the NetBeans project, in order to install the right GeoAPI development snapshot.
+This step is not necessary if developing on the `main` branch.

 ## Known limitations